meteorologytoday/SMARTSLAB/notes/01-progress.md

 # TO-DO list

+- Test EC-earth and NCAR-CESM model
+- Use Kraus-Turner parameterization to see the result

 - I said total_downward_heat_flux is not the same as i thought, prove it.
 - Francois: What is the difference between T_{i+1} - T_{i-1} vs T_{i+1} - T_{i}

+# 2018-08-29
+- Pull out the number to see why places with sea-ice does not do well in simulation.
+It seems that modifying h so that h = 10m if it gets thinner or negative causes the problem.

 # 2018-08-22
 - Complete plotting simulation for single points.